 Use Case:

-You set up offers.yourdomain.com just for lead gen campaigns.
+You set upoffers.yourdomain.comjust for lead gen campaigns.
 Your content team builds downloadable assets with forms on this domain.
 Each conversion ties directly to HubSpot’s campaign reports, giving you a clear view of which channels drive results.

 Email Deliverability and Brand Reputation

 Without an authenticated email sending domain, your messages risk going straight to spam.
-When you connect and verify your domain in HubSpot, you’re proving to inbox providers that emails genuinely come from your organization.
+When you connect and verify your domain in HubSpot, you’re proving to inbox providers that emails come from your organization.

 Use Case:

-You authenticate yourdomain.com by adding HubSpot’s suggested TXT and CNAME records.
-This allows HubSpot to sign outbound emails with SPF, DKIM, and DMARC, boosting your deliverability and ensuring open/click activity maps back to your sender address—not a generic server.
+You authenticateyourdomain.comby adding HubSpot’s suggested TXT and CNAME records.
+This allows HubSpot to sign outbound emails with SPF, DKIM, and DMARC, boosting your deliverability and ensuring open/click activity maps back to your sender address, not a generic server.

 Set Up Mistakes That Create Headaches Later

 A connected domain isn’t just a one-step process.
-Small missteps during setup can cause big problems—sometimes weeks later, when you’re already alive.
+Small missteps during setup can cause big problems, sometimes weeks later, when you’re already alive.
 Here’s what to watch out for:

-Why it matters: HubSpot needs CNAME records for subdomains to point to its network.
-A record sends users elsewhere—breaking the connection.
+Mistake:Using A records instead of CNAMEsWhy it matters:HubSpot needs CNAME records for subdomains to point to its network.
+A record sends users elsewhere, breaking the connection.How to fix it:Use only the CNAME records generated by HubSpot.
+Don’t improvise with IP addresses.

-How to fix it: Wait for HubSpot to show your domain as “Secure” before releasing any live links.
+Mistake:Publishing content before SSL completesWhy it matters:Without HTTPS, pages trigger browser security warnings or fail to load.How to fix it:Wait for HubSpot to show your domain as “Secure” before releasing any live links.

-How to fix it: Always test using the live domain address once HubSpot marks it verified and secure.
+Mistake:Testing using hubspotpreview linksWhy it matters:Preview links aren’t tied to your domain setup or SSL.
+They’re not an accurate test.How to fix it:Always test using the live domain address once HubSpot marks it verified and secure.

 Step-by-Step: Connecting Your Domain in HubSpot

 Make sure your HubSpot account has access to Website tools, and you have your DNS login ready.
-Before getting started, confirm which type of domain you’re adding—primary for websites, secondary or redirect for content, or email sending for outbound messages.
+Before getting started, confirm which type of domain you’re adding, primary for websites, secondary or redirect for content, or email sending for outbound messages.

-This is where all of your connected domains live.
+Step 1:Go toSettings > Website > Domains & URLsThis is where all of your connected domains live.

-Choose the appropriate category: Primary, Secondary, Redirect, or Email Sending.
+Step 2:Click “Connect a domain”Choose the appropriate category: Primary, Secondary, Redirect, or Email Sending.

-Input just the prefix (like www or blog), not the full URL.
+Step 3:Enter your subdomainInput just the prefix (like www or blog), not the full URL.
 HubSpot previews the finished domain.

-HubSpot uses this to set the default paths—decide if the domain will host your website, landing pages, blog, or help section.
+Step 4:Indicate the content typeHubSpot uses this to set the default paths, decide if the domain will host your website, landing pages, blog, or help section.

-These are unique to your portal.
+Step 5:Copy the DNS records HubSpot providesThese are unique to your portal.
 Usually, you’ll receive one or more CNAME entries.

-Navigate to the DNS settings and add those CNAMEs exactly as shown.
+Step 6:Log into your domain registrarNavigate to the DNS settings and add those CNAMEs exactly as shown.
 Don’t remove other unrelated records.

-HubSpot checks for the changes.
+Step 7:Return to HubSpot and click “Verify”HubSpot checks for the changes.
 Depending on DNS propagation, this can range from minutes to several hours.

-Once verified, your SSL certificate activates.
+Step 8:Watch for the “Secure” indicatorOnce verified, your SSL certificate activates.
 Your domain is now ready for content.

 Before moving on, open a test landing page or blog post and confirm it loads under your expected domain.
 Make sure submissions route into HubSpot as intended.